uzairbcm/chronicle-android-bulk-data-downloader/README.md

-# Chronicle Android Bulk Data Downloader
+# Chronicle Bulk Data Downloader

-A tool for downloading Chronicle Android data in bulk.
+A tool for downloading Chronicle data in bulk.

 Not affiliated with Chronicle or GetMethodic, please visit them here: https://getmethodic.com/